iliketoprogram14/ILikeToProgram/_posts/2013-04-23-installing-ubuntu-(pt.-2-of-dual-booting-ubuntu).md

 Next, you'll want to change your boot order, so that your computer tries to boot from your USB drive before trying the hard disk.
 This step varies by machine, but is still very similar for all users.

 First, restart your computer, and try to enter the BIOS.
-This is usually done by pressing one of the function keys (eg, F1, F2, etc) during the start-up messages.
+This is usually done by pressing one of the function keys (eg, F1, F2, etc.) during the start-up messages.
 Some machines also accept "Escape" to enter a menu from which the user can enter the BIOS.

 Once you're in the BIOS, use the arrow keys to find the "Boot Device" options.
 Generally, these options are in a "Boot" menu, but they can also be hidden in other places.
 Once you have found the Boot Device options, follow the on-screen instructions to change the boot priority of USB disks/drives.
 Usually, you can change the boot priority of a device using the Enter key.